matsengrp/vampire/README.md

 * Original version (immortalized in the [`original` branch](https://github.com/matsengrp/vampire/tree/original)) by Kristian Davidsen.
 * Pedantic rewrite, sconsery, and extension by Erick Matsen.
-* Contributions from Jean Feng, Eli Harkins, Branden Olson, and Will DeWitt.
+* Contributions from Phil Bradley, Will DeWitt, Jean Feng, Eli Harkins, and Branden Olson.

 ## Code styling